Qronikarz/TagsResearch/README.md

 # Tags research
 Knowledge base originally made for improving QuoMediaView, rewritten for public access.
 New goals are to provide useful information for developers able to implement tags and establish a new standard/specification that allows for file tagging on every major platform (or at least unify the Linux ones).

-## !
-IMPORTANT:
+> [!NOTE]

-Looking for someone to pass this project to.
+> Looking for someone to pass this project to.
 It was used as listed above and I want it to become a general documentation that somebody more talented oversees.
 I'm happy just to provide info and this was currently the best form possible to do.
 Someone else may make it into GitBook documentation or a website that shares the same goal, but is presented visually better along with program screenshots and translations.

 # Resources
 [Tags Overview](components/tagsoverview.md) - markdown file with an explanation of tagging systems in comparison with traditional folder based approach.
 Best for beginners.